-All staff are aware of the possible medical risks attached to certain pupils.
-They are aware of possible emergency action and emergency contacts.
-Any support member of staff agreeing to administer prescribed medicines will be in receipt of appropriate training.
+All staff should be aware of the possible medical risks attached to certain pupils.
+They should be aware of possible emergency action and emergency contacts.
+Any support member of staff agreeing to administer prescribed medicines should be in receipt of appropriate training.
 The training shall be commensurate with the situation.
-Please also refer to our school Allergens Policy.